kitspace-forks/Miriam/README.md

 You may redistribute and modify this documentation under the terms of the [CERN OHL v.1.2.](http://ohwr.org/cernohl).
 This documentation is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN OHL v.1.2 for applicable conditions

 ## Introduction

-Miriam is an open-source instrument for isothermal amplification reactions.
-The assays Miriam was designed to execute are based on LAMP and Elisa protocols.
-Miriam is controlled with [Arduino](http://www.arduino.cc/) Mega and the production costs per instrument are blow 200USD.

 ![](miriam.jpg)